Diep.io: 2 Teams

 In 2 Teams, the goal is to kill other players from the enemy team.
 Players are split into 2 separate teams.
 When on a team, a tank cannot kill other tanks on its team, and knockback from lower level tanks is not applied to higher level tanks.
 A player may spawn as either a red or blue tank at the far right or far left areas of the map, which span the full vertical height of the map.
 Drones that are meant to defend the base, "base drones," guard all along the vertical stretch of the areas.
 Wandering too close to the enemy's spawn area will alert the base drones, who will fly towards nearby enemies and ram into them, dealing low damage at a high rate.
 Any bullets that cross into an enemy base will be destroyed on touch, similarly to the behaviour with the maze walls.
-These two factors prevent spawn killing, unlike in FFA.
+These two factors prevent spawn killing.

 4 Teams

 In 4 Teams, the goal of the match is to kill other tanks from the 3 enemy teams.
 The player's tank will spawn either in the red, blue, purple, or green (formerly brown) team, which are positioned at the four corners of the map.
-Gameplay is more difficult since there are 2 more teams to deal with for any given team than in 2 Teams.
 This game mode was split from Team DM on September 18, 2016.

 Maze

 Maze mode features large walls which spawn randomly inside of the map that make it much harder to navigate from one point to another.
 The walls, called "Maze walls," bounce tanks off of them and slow down a tank that forces itself against the wall.
 It is/was possible to wedge between walls, and Arena Closers and "Crashers" (pink drones that ram into tanks when near the center of the map) ignore the walls entirely.
-Maze is the most popular gamemode for "teaming," which is the act of cooperating with enemy tanks to kill other enemy tanks who often do not have backup or support.